iZackk26/Extended-Reality/main.md

     AR-based application garnered a high average preference score of 4.74 out of 5.
 This substantial preference underscores the growing appeal of AR technology in shaping the future of museum experiences

 Now, some application to this technology highlights the following:

-1. Accessibility for visitors with hearing problems: AR technology implemented in museums can enhance inclusivity by catering to visitors with hearing impairments.
-Through features like language translations and subtitles, AR provides a visual avenue for accessing information.
-This ensures that individuals with hearing difficulties can engage fully with museum content, fostering a more enriching experience.

-1. Future adoption by interested persons, educational institutes and
-    researchers: Experts predict that augmented reality will find future adoption among history enthusiasts, particularly those intrigued by fossils, paintings, statues, and various historical artifacts.
-This technology is regarded as a potent tool for enhancing the user experience, effectively harnessing its potential to provide an immersive and enriching encounter with diverse historical objects [@10064611].

-Now, some application to this technology highlights the following: